Honors & Awards

 Stanford Molecular Imaging Scholar (SMIS Fellow), Stanford (2018-2021)

-Student Travel Stipends, World Molecular Imaging Congress (WMIC) (2017)
+Student Travel Award, World Molecular Imaging Congress (WMIC) (2017)

 Outstanding Translational Research Award, Department of Biomedical Engineering at Georgia Institute of Technology and Emory University (2016)